ARMmbed/simple-mbed-cloud-client/README.md

 2. Add your Mbed Cloud developer certificate to your project (`mbed_cloud_dev_credentials.c` file).

-3. Reference the library from your main.cpp file, add network and storage drivers; finally initialize the Simple Mbed Cloud Client library.
+3. Reference the library from your main.cpp file, add network and storage drivers; finally initialize the Simple Pelion Client library.
+The is the architecture of a generic Simple Pelion Client application:

     ```cpp
     #include "simple-mbed-cloud-client.h"